jeffgebhardt/AWS-IAM-CLI/readme.md

 - Install dependencies by entering the following command `npm i` from the projects root directory.
 (Note you will get some deprecation warnings from the dependency `asyncblock`, just ignore them.)
 - Ensure the AWS CLI is installed on your machine.
 Run `which aws` from your terminal.
 - This tool utilizes "profiles" to access your AWS accounts.
 Setup your account profiles by running the following command, `aws configure --profile awsAccountName`.
 Ensure when creating profiles to set the default output to "json".
 - Ensure the file `.aws/credentials` is in your home directory, as the tool will look there to populate accounts.
+- Ensure the AWS IAM account you are using has proper permissions to delete users in IAM.

 ###**Usage**